vippsas/vipps-login-api/how-it-works/merchant-initiated-login-howitworks.md

 # Merchant initiated login

-Let your customers share their information or confirm who they are by triggering a Vipps Login flow on their device based on their phone number.
+Enable your customers to share their information or confirm their identity by triggering a Vipps Login flow on their device based on their phone number.

 For technical documentation go to
 [Login API - Merchant initiated login](../api-guide/flows/merchant-initiated-login-integration.md).